 $> docker images REPOSITORY TAG IMAGE ID CREATED SIZE container-registry.oracle.com/mysql/community-server latest 1d9c2219ff69 2 months ago 496MB

 To start a new Docker container for a MySQL Server, use the following command:

-docker run --name=container_name -d image_name:tag
+docker run --name=container_name --restart on-failure -d image_name:tag

-Downloading a MySQL Server Docker Image.
-The
+Downloading a MySQL Server Docker Image for more information.

---name option, for supplying a custom name for
+--name option, for supplying a custom name

-your server container, is optional; if no container name is
+for your server container, is optional; if no container name is

 supplied, a random one is generated.